About Artist Brushes for Wet-on-wet Landscape Painting

 I realize my lessons are enjoyed all round the world and some painters cannot afford expensive artist brushes.

-My full intentions were to earn a reasonable living by supplying paintings to the general public at a fair price which I did for 30 years.
+My full intentions were to earn a reasonable living by supplying paintings to the general public at a fair price.
+I painted in public places for 30 years.

 I had no intention of entering art competitions or satisfying the art snobs.
 (Who sometimes thought my palette was a painting)

 You will find you can use the same brushes for oil and acrylic but am aware that some nylon bristles or plastic brush handles will dissolve when cleaned in turpentine.

 I am so messy and lazy when it comes to cleaning brushes that for me to buy expensive brushes would soon find me financially embarrassed.

-Smaller paintings you might need to choose smaller brushes.
+If you are painting smaller paintings you might need to choose smaller brushes.

-Much more specific information with images is shown here – Full list of Brushes
+Much more specific information with images is shown here Full list of Brushes

-This is interesting – Check out Google Images Brushes
+This is interesting, Check out Google Images Brushes